Yanomic/yanomic.github.io/content/blogs/2025-05-08-arduino-by-example-02/index.md

 Click `Serial Monitor` button the top right corner(or press `CMD+Shift+M`).
 You should see a steady stream of numbers ranging from `0`-`1023`, correlating to the position of the pot.
 As you turn your potentiometer, these numbers will respond almost instantly.

+## How it Works
+* By turning the shaft of the potentiometer, you change the amount of resistance on either side of the wiper, which is connected to the center pin of the potentiometer.
+* This changes the voltage at the center pin.
+When the resistance between the center and the side connected to 5 volts is close to zero (and the resistance on the other side is close to 10k ohm), the voltage at the center pin nears 5 volts.
+* When the resistances are reversed, the voltage at the center pin nears 0 volts, or ground.
+This voltage is the analog voltage that you're reading as an input.

 ## Snapshot